Ebrahim683/blurred_overlay/README.md

 # blurred_overlay

-A lightweight Flutter package to show beautiful blurred dialogs and modal bottom sheets with shadow, radius, and customization.
+A lightweight Flutter package to show beautiful blurred dialogs, modal bottom sheets, and drawers with shadow, radius, and customization.

 ## ✨ Features